theproductiveprogrammer/toodle-o/README.md

 The nested elements are indented using tabs so they can be easily piped for further processing if you only want the top level etc.

-We can see more details with the verbose tag:
+We can see more details (including the file name) with the verbose tag:

 ```sh
 $> tt -v :toodle-o